hackmcgill/hackerAPI/docs/standards.md

 ### Models files

+Model files define the schemas we have in our database.
 Below is an example Model file:

 ```javascript
 "use strict";